w3f/polkadot-wiki/docs/learn/how-to/why-cant-i-transfer-dot.md

 In the following video, we dive a little deeper into the various locks that can exist on your balance and how to remove them to make your balance transferable again:

+!!! warning "This video predates the Asset Hub Migration"

+    The walkthrough below was recorded before the [Asset Hub Migration](asset-hub-migration.md).
+Account balances are now held on the Polkadot Hub, so the interface shown may differ from what you see today.
+The explanation of locks and how to remove them still applies — see [Account Balances](../learn-account-balances.md) for the current details.

 [Learn How You Can Free Funds - Deep Dive into Polkadot's Locks](https://www.youtube.com/watch?v=LHgY7ds_bZ0)

 * * *